tzcorda/tzcorda.github.io/content/research/_index.md

   <path stroke-linecap="round" stroke-linejoin="round" d="M19.5 14.25v-2.625a3.375 3.375 0 0 0-3.375-3.375h-1.5A1.125 1.125 0 0 1 13.5 7.125v-1.5a3.375 3.375 0 0 0-3.375-3.375H8.25m0 12.75h7.5m-7.5 3H12M10.5 2.25H5.625c-.621 0-1.125.504-1.125 1.125v17.25c0 .621.504 1.125 1.125 1.125h12.75c.621 0 1.125-.504 1.125-1.125V11.25a9 9 0 0 0-9-9Z" />
 </svg> PDF
 {{< /button >}}
+{{< spoiler text="Abs" >}}
+This chapter focuses on autocratization in sub-Saharan Africa ─ the region encompassing the non-Mediterranean states of the African continent─which we further differentiate in West, Central, Eastern, and Southern Africa.
+We identify term limit manipulation and military takeover as the two main contemporary patterns of autocratization that characterize the region.
+We examine these modes of autocratization in light of some of the continent's unresolved issues – e.g., state weakness, conflicts, the politicization of ethnic cleavages, and personal rule – and we highlight the role played by external actors as well as the connections between these processes of political change, development, and public opinion.
+==Africa== ==autocratization== ==coups== ==term limits== ==development==
+{{< /spoiler >}}

 **Corda, T.** (2021).
 “Not All Plain Sailing: The Highs and Lows of Iran’s Scramble for the Horn of Africa” (pp. 485-529), in F. Leandro, C. Branco, F. Caba-Maria (eds), The Geopolitics of Iran.
 Singapore: Palgrave Macmillan.
 DOI: 10.1007/978-981-16-3564-9_19
 {{< button link="https://doi.org/10.1007/978-981-16-3564-9_19" >}}